-Figure 2.
+Figure 3.
 The functional mapping from ROI1 to ROI2 may create an anticorrelation among the voxels in the second region, thus consequently leading to low performance for the UV-methods.
 Lower-left panel shows the activity of two voxels in ROI1 (in this example all the voxels in ROI1 are uncoupled).
 Upper-lower panel shows the functional mapping between the two ROIs, which generates in ROI2 voxel activities characterized by strong anticorrelations.
 Lower-right panel shows the activity (obtained by transforming the voxels in ROI1 though the mapping) of two voxels.
 Upper-right panel shows the performance (mean value and standard deviation across 10 subjects) obtained by the three UV-methods (Pearson, UVPD and UVdCor) and by the three MV-methods (MVPD, dCor and RCA).

-Third example: presence of structured noise
+Example 4: Mappings that change across runs